reinterpretcat/vrp/doc/src/getting-started/features.md

      dropped off at their destination.
 The pick-up and drop-off must be done by the same vehicle, which is why the pick-up location and drop-off location must be included in the same route.

  - **VRP with backhauls (VRPB)**: a vehicle does deliveries as well as pick-ups in one route.
 Some customers require deliveries (referred to as linehauls) and others require pick-ups (referred to as backhauls).

  - **Multi-Depot VRP (MDVRP)**: assumes that multiple depots are geographically spread among the customers

+ - **Multi-Trip VRP (MTVRP)** extends the VRP by adding the following constraint: routes have to be assigned to M vehicles in such a way that the total cost of the routes assigned to the same vehicle does not exceed a time horizon T (for instance the duration of a typical working day)

  - **Open VRP (OVRP)**: usually, a route beginning at a given depot must finish at this depot, but in this variation vehicle ends at the last served customer.